English Dutch French German Italian Portuguese Russian Spanish

 Rich Cairn, Civics and Social Studies Curriculum and Instruction Specialist

-Rich Cairn, senior social studies inclusion specialist for Emerging America, authored the groundbreaking Reform to Equal Rights: K-12 Disability History Curriculum for use in K-12 classrooms, funded by the Library of Congress.
-Rich founded the Emerging America program in 2006.
-Emerging America has received support from the Library of Congress Teaching with Primary Sources Program, the National Endowment for the Humanities, and the Teaching American History program.
-Cairn established the Accessing Inquiry program to support inclusive teaching of students with disabilities and of English Learners in History, Civics, and Social Science.
+Rich Cairn, social studies inclusion specialist for Emerging America, authored the groundbreaking Reform to Equal Rights: K-12 Disability History Curriculum, funded by the Library of Congress.
+He founded the Emerging America program in 2006 which has received support from the Library of Congress Teaching with Primary Sources Program, the National Endowment for the Humanities, and the Teaching American History program.
+Cairn established the Accessing Inquiry program to support inclusive teaching of students with disabilities and of English Learners in history, civics and social studies.
 Rich directed the 2018 Massachusetts Civics Education Institute for the Massachusetts Department of Elementary and Secondary Education.
 A graduate of Yale University, Rich earned a Master of Public Affairs from the Hubert H. Humphrey Institute at the University of Minnesota.
 He serves as adjunct faculty for Westfield State University.
+He serves on the board of the Disability History Museum and as Director of Programs for the Disability History Association.
 He is a recognized national leader in service-learning, civic engagement, performance assessment, environmental education, and history education–focused on access for ALL learners.
 He has authored numerous books and multimedia, and has designed and led hundreds of teacher workshops and courses.
 He is a lifelong social justice activist.

 Alison Noyes image

-Alison Noyes is the program manager for the Emerging America program at the Collaborative for Educational Services.
-She leads the English Learner Collaborations program in partnership with the Massachusetts Council for the Social Studies.
+Alison Noyes has been part of the Emerging America program at the Collaborative for Educational Services since 2018.
+She co-founded the English Learner Collaborations program of the Massachusetts Council for the Social Studies (MCSS) in partnership with Emerging America.
 She has worked in the field of education for over 20 years, entering as a teacher of English Language learners and high school history, and working for many years with international students and college study abroad as a program director and assistant dean before returning to focus on engaging K-12 students.
 Alison is a graduate of Haverford College and received graduate training in methods of teaching English as a Second Language at Harvard University while teaching in their intensive English summer program.
 She received a Master of Arts from Lesley University.
 She has worked on curriculum to engage students using theater arts techniques and developed projects incorporating local and site-based history resources into teachers’ classrooms.
+"Strengthen Language Proficiency Through Primary Source Inquiry: Supporting Multilingual Learners," a 2024 chapter, draws on the work with MCSS.
+Alison is currently supporting English Language Learners and other students in an urban high school.

 profile picture for Graham Warder